bandprotocol/bandchain-docs/docs/theshold-signature-scheme/03-tss-signing-lifecycle.md

 When a user requests a signature, BandChain:

-- Randomly selects signers from the active TSS group.
+- Randomly selects signers in the active BandChain TSS group.
 - Uses the stored public nonces to initialize signing data.
 - Publishes a signing request event to notify selected signers.